utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

                 <li>Click "Next".</li>
                 <li>You will receive a text or call on your phone to verify your identity.
-                    If you selected "Text me a code", you will receive an SMS message including a 6-digit verification code.
+                    If you selected "Text me a code", you will receive an SMS message with a 6-digit verification code.
 Input the code in the setup page.
                     If you selected "Call me", you will receive a call.
                     Follow the instructions to verify your identity．</li>
                     <!-- Microsoft's page says, "You'll receive a phone call from Microsoft,